 Britain is criss-crossed by an amazingly comprehensive network of local bus services.
 It may not be the quickest way to get around, but that is part of the appeal.
 What better way to see Britain's towns and villages, not the by-passes, but the village greens, the churches, the houses, the historic buildings, the country lanes, and everything else in between.
 On the other hand, many routes do in fact offer a fast service between main centres, and increasingly have creature comforts such as high-backed seats, wi-fi, phone charging, and even seats grouped around tables.

 BusAtlas.uk aims to show principal inter-urban bus services and many rural ones too, colour-coded by operator and showing the main route numbers.
 This makes it easy to find more specific information elsewhere, such as timetables, ticket and fare information, and the location of bus stops.
 Whether you are travelling with an ordinary ticket or bus pass, exploring with a rover ticket, or whether you are a transport professional or enthusiast, my hope is that BusAtlas.uk will provide a useful insight into the network and maybe encourage some of you to leave the car at home!

 Sources of timetable information (and more detailed maps) are as follows: the main bus groups have websites where you can find links to their regional companies - Arriva, Centrebus, Diamond Buses, First Bus, Go-Ahead, National Express West Midlands, Stagecoach, Transdev, Transport for London, Trent Barton.
 Individual operators can easily be found using a search engine.

 Nationwide bus timetable information is available through Traveline and Bustimes.org, whilst Doe's Directory of Bus Timetables has many more links to operators and County Council bus information, plus a wealth of information about printed timetables and maps.
-Enthusiasts interested in Britain's bus routes and timetables should consider joining the Omnibus Society.

 In addition to the local bus services shown, major cities and airports are linked by a network of long-distance express coach services, mostly operated by National Express.
 Pre-booking is generally required and these services are outside the scope of this website.